 Suggested ranking of segments and subgroups against Foundation goals and key choices/tradeoffs to be considered, to be summarized in a table.

 Analysis of the kinds of interventions that would make most sense for each of the priory segments and subgroups.

+Table xx: Shares of household crop production used for consumption and sales and average cultivated land.